zahra-raha/read-first/README.md

 ## Testing

 - __Validation Tecting__
-    - HTML
+    - HTML and CSS
-        - No errors or warnings were returned in all pages validation by  [W3C validator](https://validator.w3.org)
+        - No errors or warnings were returned in all pages validation by W3C validator - Can be checked in - [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fzahra-raha.github.io%2Fread-first)
-    - CSS
+    - HTML and CSS in Quiz Page
-        - No errors or warnings were found when passing through the validation by [W3C validator](https://validator.w3.org/)
+        - No errors or warnings were found when passing through the validation by W3C validator - Can be checked in - [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fzahra-raha.github.io%2Fread-first%2Fquiz.html)
 ## Unfixed Bugs
     - Hero image in home page is not fully responsive.